 Also Read: What is a mentoring software and how does it work?

-Career mentoring has gained prominence is the last one decade and numerous organizations are implementing it to create a skilled and dynamic workforce.
-By focusing on the development of your employees, organizations can achieve their goals in a short time and can also attract better talent in the job market.
+Career mentoring has gained prominence in the last decade, and numerous organizations are implementing it to create a skilled and dynamic workforce.
+By focusing on the development of their employees, organizations can achieve their goals in a short time and can also attract better talent in the job market.